top of page

 Search

 But what about the other side?
-What about the pressure which comes before the performance, the scrutiny coming after, and the mental grind happening every single day in between?
+What about the pressure that comes before the performance, the scrutiny that follows, and the mental grind that happens every single day in between?

 For too long, the mental side of the game has been treated as a secondary concern—something to deal with only when it becomes a problem.
 But the game has changed.